Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 - No treat tossing

-Our verdict: Best chosen as an addition to an existing Ring setup rather than a standalone dog camera.
+My verdict: Best chosen as an addition to an existing Ring setup rather than a standalone dog camera.

 6. eufy Indoor Cam 2K (Best for Privacy-Focused Owners)

-The eufy Indoor Cam stores all footage locally -- no cloud, no subscription, no data leaving your home.
-For privacy-conscious pet owners, this is a major selling point.
-The 2K resolution is the sharpest on this list, and the AI-powered person and pet detection actually works well in practice.
+The eufy Indoor Cam stores all footage locally.
+No cloud, no subscription, no data leaving your home.
+For privacy-conscious pet owners, that's a massive selling point.

 Buy eufy Indoor Cam 2K on Amazon